 Even real estate investors who hire a local property management company may still need to remain involved in the oversight of their investments.
 For example, investors may be asked to authorize certain improvements or repairs and to regularly review monthly and year-end financial statements, such as the income statement and net cash flow report.

 Despite best tenant screening processes, an investor may end up with a tenant who pays the rent late or needs to be evicted.
-Lost rental income and the added cost of an eviction can quickly eat away at potential profits and overall returns, and overseeing an eviction process can be time consuming.
+Lost rental income and the added cost of an eviction can sometimes eat away at potential profits and overall returns, and overseeing an eviction process can be time consuming.

-But savvy investors always think through the potential risks and rewards of investing before making their move.
+Savvy investors always think through the potential risks and rewards of investing before making their move.

-How to become a landlord and buy your first rental property in 5 Steps
+How to become a landlord and buy your first rental property in 5 steps

 1. Arrange financing